 The study found that the link between infections, hospitalisations and deaths had been weakening since February, suggesting infections were leading to fewer hospital admissions and deaths due to the vaccination programme.
 But since late April, the trend has been reversing for hospitalisations.

 Professor Paul Elliott, director of the REACT programme from Imperial’s School of Public Health, said: “We found strong evidence for exponential growth in infection from late May to early June in the REACT-1 study, with a doubling time of 11 days on average for England.
 These data coincide with the Delta variant becoming dominant and show the importance of continuing to monitor infection rates and variants of concern in the community.”

-These findings from the ongoing REal-time Assessment of Community Transmission (REACT-1) programme, led by Imperial and carried out in partnership with Ipsos MORI, are available here in a pre-print report and will be submitted for peer-review.
+These findings from the ongoing REal-time Assessment of Community Transmission (REACT-1) programme, led by Imperial and carried out in partnership with Ipsos MORI, are available here in a pre-print report and have been published in the journal Science.

 For this latest round of the ongoing REACT study, 108,911 people swabbed themselves at home and their samples were analysed by PCR testing.
 135 of these were positive, of which the vast majority (around 90%) were the Delta variant at the end of the study round.
 This is consistent with Public Health England (PHE) data reporting that the variant accounts for 90% of infections.